poloclub/webshap/README.md

 We train an [XtremeDistil model](https://github.com/microsoft/xtreme-distil-transformers) to predict if an input text is toxic.
 The XtremeDistil model is a distilled version of pre-trained transformer-based language model BERT.
 We train this model on the [Toxic Comments dataset](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data).
 Then, we quantize and export the trained model to use `int8` weights with [ONNX](https://github.com/onnx/onnxmltools).
 We use [TensorFlow.js](https://github.com/tensorflow/tfjs-models/blob/master/qna/src/bert_tokenizer.ts) for tokenization and [ONNX Runtime](https://onnxruntime.ai) for model inference.

 To explain the model's predictions, we compute SHAP scores for each input token.
 For background data, we use BERT's attention mechanism to mask tokens.
 For example, we represent a "missing" token by setting its [attention map](https://huggingface.co/docs/transformers/glossary#attention-mask) to `0`, which tells the model to ignore this token.
-Finally, we visualize the SHAP scores as token's background color with a diverging color scale.
+Finally, we visualize the SHAP scores as the token's background color with a diverging color scale.

-All components in this example (XtremeDistil, tokenizer, WebSHAP) runs on the client-side.
+All components in this example (XtremeDistil, tokenizer, WebSHAP) run on the client side.
 WebSHAP provides *private*, *ubiquitous*, and *interactive* explanations.
 Users can edit the input text and see new predictions and explanations.
 The model inference is real-time, and SHAP computation takes about 5 seconds for 50 tokens.

 ## Developing WebSHAP